NuclearAtk/geacon_pro/README.md

 ### process injection

-The implementation of shinject and dllinject all use APC injection.
+The implementation of shinject and dllinject all use remote injection.

 ### reflective dll injection